FlicAnderson/RSE-personas/repo-analysis-ideas.md

     - functions contain help()/--help info equiv
     - sphinx / knitr / RMarkdown rendering from webhooks etc
     - has a vignette or tutorial or demo or similar
+    - function may have a class (functionname).doc in python
+    - code documentation is TRUE and accurate

  - use of asserts / testing expectations
     - use of {testthat}
     - stopifnot()
     - stop()
     - tryCatch()
     - testing input data types
+    - test the code YOU write, not other people's code (eg don't test external libraries unless TOTALLY necessary)

  - external code use is explicit
     - package::function() syntax in R